AntonSol919/linkspace/homepage/why.md

 In linkspace I've tried to decouple these things.
 A group, once setup can run any domain app.
 A domain app can run in any group.

-The second is to provide an answer to an issue we've all noticed in some form or another.
-I see it as such;
-We face a question on the rules for our the digital space.
-Its answer underpins how our society works:
+Reason 2: I wanted to address a key question that underpins how our society uses digital systems.

 **Who gets to __administrate__ the cat videos, taxi service, messages, and other data we share and see online?**

 I know three options:

 1. Dedicated hosts, exclusively on their machines.
+This is how most of the internet currently works.
 2. A pay2play scheme, on a blockchain.
 3. Users pick their admins, on a supernet.

-See [Basics](./basics.html) how 1 and 3 differ.

-Option one, our current web, is unilateral control over content.
+In Option 1, our current web, control over content is unilateral.
-These systems have evolved with one goal:
-Optimal exploitation of its users.
+The current systems have evolved with one goal: optimal exploitation of their users.
 Everything is permitted to keep it that way.
 **lock-in** the users, and **lock-out** any threat to the platform's place in your life.

-We should break those locks.
+We should break these locks.

 Dedicated hosts have a role to play.
-But users only get a good deal if they _could_ walk away without losing what is already there.
+But users can only get a good deal if they _could_ walk away without losing what is already there.

-Blockchains are in the business of encodes exclusivity, scarcity, and inequality at its **root**.
+[Option 2]{#option2}, blockchains, encodes exclusivity, scarcity, and inequality.

-In practice they fail to support useful systems, because such a thing starts its life as a simple prototype hacked together.
-This gives the developers freedom _after_ building it to adapt it and optimize for utility.

-Every property of a blockchain that make it attractive for the people invested, is antithetical to the process of development.
+These properties make it attractive for the people already invested, but are antithetical to the process of development.
+A successful system is born from a simple system.
+Most simple systems are hacked together to solve a problem, and a developer comes back _afterwards_ to optimize for utility.

-Supernets are the future.
+That doesn't seem to happen when the system requires a chain of consent.

+Option 3, the [supernet](./basics.html), is the option that makes sense.

 This era of digital dictatorships and fiefdoms needs to end.
-Normalcy of the other options as the bedrock of communication is bad.
 Help speed things along.
 Support the project by [registering](./lns.html) a name.